nexiality/documentation/commands/image/compare(baseline,actual).md

 Output:<br/>
 ![output](image/compare_02.png)

-If there are errors, the result will reflect the violation against the defined tolerance:
+If there are errors, the result will reflect the violation against the defined tolerance:<br/>
 ![output2](image/compare_03.png)